DigitallyRefined/docker-wireguard-tunnel/README.md

 You may want to combine the WireGuard tunnel server with [Traefik](example-tls-traefik.md) or [Nginx Proxy Manager](https://nginxproxymanager.com/) or use a 3rd party service such as [Fly.io](example-tls-fly-io.md).

 Examples using Docker WireGuard Tunnel with:

 * [Traefik](example-tls-traefik.md) to automatically provision TLS/HTTPS certificates
-* [Fly.io](example-tls-fly-io.md) to provision a free server, subdomain and TLS/HTTPS certificates
+* [Fly.io](example-tls-fly-io.md) to provision a server, subdomain and TLS/HTTPS certificates